 The nature of digital currency protocols, namely blockchains, including EON blockchain, is irreversible.
 Specific features, that build up the strengths of a blockchain, can in some cases be the shortcomings for a sender.
 The key point to be considered here is the decentralization with no authority to reverse a transaction.

 There are several scenarios of making the mistake when using Exscudo products and services.
 Below are the most common of them, sorted by product.

 From one cryptocurrency address directly to another cryptocurrency address.
 For example, from BTC to EON, or from ETH to EON.
 In most cases, such transactions will be rejected automatically due to not passing the checks for a required checksum or a format of a recipient address.

 A mistyped recipient ID.
-It is therefore recommended to use an alternative method of entering the ID: via a QR code or from Channels contacts.
+It is therefore recommended to use an alternative method of entering the ID: via a QR code or from Fintap contacts.

 A locally installed desktop EON client may be used to transfer assets to specified recipient IDs.
-Hence, the above scenario for Channels wallet is as well applicable in this case.
+Hence, the above scenario for Fintap wallet is as well applicable in this case.

 In this regard, transactions cannot be canceled or reversed once sent.